04 Dec The Ultimate Shoulder Warm-Up Before Lifting

-Healthy shoulders are essential to participate in life, exercise, and recreational activities without pain or restrictions.
+Healthy shoulders are essential to participating in life, exercise, and recreational activities without pain or restrictions.
 However, healthy shoulders require maintenance and attention.
 Below you learn the ultimate shoulder warm-up before lifting, which includes some of our favorite mobility drills, stretches, and exercises that should be a part of everyone’s shoulder maintenance.

-Soft Tissue Mobilization: T-spine Foam Rolling
+Mobility: T-spine Foam Rolling

 Foam rolling your T-spine is a must in the ultimate shoulder warm-up before lifting.
 Think of the T-spine region serving as the foundation to the shoulder along with the scapula.